 Give to qualified charities

 To gain a tax benefit for charitable donations, your gift must have been to a qualified charity.
-These include certain types of tax-exempt nonprofit organizations (see definition under qualified organizations), and even government agencies for certain purposes, but do not include gifts to individuals, politicians or most political organizations.
+These include certain types of tax-exempt nonprofit organizations and government agencies, but do not include gifts to individuals, politicians or most political organizations.
 The IRS’ Tax Exempt Organization Search tool lets you look up specific organizations to see if your donation qualifies for a tax deduction.

 Know if you should itemize deductions